okcza515/CPE342_Lab_QAgent_reinforcement-learning/README.md

 # CPE342_Lab_QAgent_reinforcement-learning
-is this homework LAB of Datamodel subject
+is this homework lab of Datamodel subject

 the objective is to learn how Reinforcement Learning works